klaudia121/stunning-future/README.md

 # Future prediction model
 This is the project for the advanced programming and machine learning classes.
-We have tried to create the classification model based on the questionaries implement from the LEMON/dataset (*https://ftp.gwdg.de/pub/misc/MPI-Leipzig_Mind-Brain-Body-LEMON/Behavioural_Data_MPILMBB_LEMON/*).
+We have tried to create the classification model based on the questionaries implemented from the LEMON/dataset (*https://ftp.gwdg.de/pub/misc/MPI-Leipzig_Mind-Brain-Body-LEMON/Behavioural_Data_MPILMBB_LEMON/*).

 # Research question
-Can a model predict wether someone has open-ended vs limited time perspective based on other information like gender, usage of the alcohol, anxiety trait, stress perception, socio-emotional support?
+Can a model predict whether someone has open-ended vs limited time perspective based on other information like gender, usage of alcohol, anxiety trait, stress perception, socio-emotional support?

 # Variables
 The variables we considered: